Code-Institute-Submissions/Milestone-9/README.md

 In the design of this website i used [Bootstrap 4](https://getbootstrap.com/) for my gallery layout, album cards and my more videos column section.
 I then used some of my own custom HTML & CSS for the rest of the site.

+The typography ('Roboto', sans-serif;) i chose is from Google Fonts.
+A desktop first approach to developing the website was used as i did not want to rely heavily on bootstrap on the mobile first approach.
+I felt i would benefit more from the old school approach and in the end i would better understand my code when it came to media queries for mobile devices.

 In the Navbar i used the DAMIEN DEMPSEY logo which forms the basis as the back to "HOME" page which is commonly found amongst industry standards.

 I used the shamrock emoji ☘️ on the [homepage](https://jmurray1989.github.io/Milestone-1/index.html) to help emphasize that Damien is an Irish Singer | Songwriter.